Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/ELT Model-Specific Forks/ELT-H_Claude_Optimized.md

 ECG and OA mechanism language; added OA-governance note to Alignment Governor.
 All component functions unchanged from v1.0.*

-*Change note (v1.2): Added a note on Core Values Reaffirmation (CVR) to the Context Management section, explaining why Claude does not use a separate CVR practice and how to invoke the equivalent behavioral accounting directly.
+*Change note (v1.2): Added a note on CVR to the Context Management section, explaining why Claude does not use a separate CVR practice and how to invoke the equivalent behavioral accounting directly.
 Added a corresponding "Combined check-in" entry to the Working modes list.
 All other component functions unchanged from v1.1.*

-*Change note (v1.3):* OA, AG, ECG — converted % ratios to qualitative language (ECG tiers now tied to AC Lite outcomes, not numeric notation) for better loading.
+*Change note (v1.3): OA, AG, ECG — converted % ratios to qualitative language (ECG tiers now tied to AC Lite outcomes, not numeric notation) for better loading.
 CM — added Observed Limitation: appears to re-sharpen salience.
 Operator Agency — added "Operator Closed Topic".
-Other components unchanged from v1.2.
+Other components unchanged from v1.2.*